Australian Terrier

 Recognition of the Australian Terrier in Australia

 Because Australia did not have a Stud Book, each State had its own registration system.
 Consequently, when the Kennel Club (UK) accepted the Australian Terrier as a pure breed, the various Australian States and Territories were obliged to follow.
 Although Australia's only system, the ANKC was finally formed in 1956, we had to wait until 1976 to have Australia's first Stud Book!
-This was when technology enabled Australia to haved a co-ordinated, computerised, digital data base.
+This was when technology enabled Australia to have co-ordination in the form of a digital data base.

 The Australian Terrier Today